vtexdocs/help-center-content/docs/announcements/en/the-new-admin-is-already-being-deployed-to-all-stores.md

 ---
-title: "The new Admin is already being deployed to all stores"
+title: 'The new Admin is already being deployed to all stores'
 id: 5jPWeap8OQ8IwaGQeQOOCK
 status: PUBLISHED
 createdAt: 2018-03-06T17:29:18.942Z